 When I finally sensed that my emotions were ready to boil over, I decided to watch a sad movie in hopes that it would help get my tears started.

 I chose a movie that seemed like it would do the trick and set aside a Friday night when I didn’t have anything planned the next morning, so I’d have plenty of time to recover from whatever happened.
 When the night came I found all sorts of excuses not to start the movie but finally sat down on my couch and pressed play.
-It was a sad story about a family coming together after the loss of a parent and at most times in my life it probably would have made me weep, but my defenses were still up and I didn’t shed a tear.
+It was a sad story about a family coming together after the loss of a parent and at most times in my life it probably would have made me cry, but my defenses were still up and I didn’t shed a tear.

 I sensed that getting another job and trying to live a normal adult life would be a bad decision, so rather than signing another lease and moving into a new place before knowing when or where I’d work next, I moved in to my sister’s basement (the best of several bad options).
-I lived with her family for about a year and it was a mostly positive experience, especially the parts where I got to hang out with my niece who was four years old at the time.
+I lived with her family for almost a year and it was a mostly positive experience, especially the parts where I got to hang out with my niece who was four years old at the time.

 When I finally started to feel like I had regained some balance and was able to see beyond what was right in front of me, I began to realize that my situation was an opportunity; because without a job, a home or anyone whose needs or opinions had an influence on my decisions, I had the freedom to do whatever I wanted; I could travel, go out for fancy dinners and take risks without having to worry about work or other “adult responsibilities.”
 I hadn’t asked for it, but I had a chance to reclaim my life.

 At some point during all of this I read about a study connecting gratitude and joy.
 Apparently, some psychologist had discovered “the pathway to joy begins with gratitude.”